6.6 Duramax Diesel MPG

 • Owing to that Garrett turbocharger and the inclusion of variable valve timing tech, torque could be delivered at revs as low as 1,600RPM.

 • The LLY had emissions-controlling systems, whereas the LB7 did not.
-While it did control tailpipe emissions, more componentry meant that there were more potential woes.

 • It wasn’t just less polluting than the outgoing LB7, but delivered greater performance and made the engine easier to drive.

 • The fuel injector failures from the LB7 were solved with the LLY.
 Plus, the valve covers were changed so that access to the injectors was much easier.
-Without having to remove the valve covers, a huge chunk of labor costs were saved.

 3. LBZ (Mid-2006 To 2007 Model Year)